 What we can't publish

 Because of the campaign’s aims, we aren’t able to publish blogs that are mainly about:

 - Mental health treatment, systems or policy

 - Advice on managing a mental health problem

-- The promotion of a fundraising activity or media project.
+- The promotion of a fundraising activity or commercial product.

 We also have to think sensitively about publishing content that contains descriptions of suicide or self-harm.
 Please read our guidance for blogging about self-harm, suicide, and eating disorders so that you can share the story of your experience with these topics in a way that’s safe for readers.

 - We’ll then let you know when we’ll publish your story on our website and promote it on social media.
 We moderate all the comments as they come in, but if you're ever worried about this, just email our team.

 Privacy and online safety

 If you are interested in blogging for Time to Change but worried about online safety – there are some great resources available to help.
 You can also take a look at our privacy and commenting policies.

 This form tells us a bit about you and allows you to send your story to us.
 All personal details will remain confidential, we usually use your first name when we publish your post, but can always use an alternative if you'd rather.